TMJ Treatment in Germantown, MD

 • Stiff or sore jaw muscles, especially first thing in the morning

-• Pain when opening the mouth
+• Chronic jaw pain when opening the mouth

-• Nighttime teeth grinding
+• Nighttime teeth grinding of the upper and lower teeth

 Non-Pharmaceutical Solutions: We can provide a custom-made bite guard, which is a type of splint designed to relax the jaw muscles and alleviate pain.
 You may have an upper appliance or a lower one, but you should never wear both at the same time.
-We can also provide muscle retraining to help you bite and chew in a heathier, more efficient way.
+We can also provide muscle retraining to help you bite and chew in a healthier, more efficient way.

 Surgical Options: If non-surgical solutions do not relieve your TMJ, or if you have significant joint damage, we may refer you to an oral surgeon.
 Most patients do not need surgery, but surgical relief is available if required.